jonathanhhb/DataScience/README.md

 dataset but a numerical generated 'dataset' where the output column is literally a mathematical function of the inputs.
 This is my version of an RF hello world.
 Next will be the bostonhousing dataset and then the PIMA indian one.

+`python3 random_forest.py ../DATA/boston_housing_csv.csv`
+`python3 random_forest.py ../pima-indians-diabetes.data`
+`python3 random_forest.py ../DATA/surveillance_data.csv`

+The final one there is a dataset from Brittany related to costs reported from different countries for doing Polio program surveillance.

+In each case the final result is a sorted barchart plot of the correlates to the output.
+Note that Random Forests on this size of data really don't need any special hardware.

 ---

 COMING SOON...
 ==============
+* Emulator
 * Neural Net Regressor
 * Spotify
 * Sentiment Analysis